Emiliaa1/boop/README.md

 - **CSS**
 - **JavaScript**

+### 💻 Responsive Design
+Loopsy is designed to be fully responsive, ensuring a seamless experience across all devices, whether you're browsing on a desktop, tablet, or smartphone.
+The layout and functionality adapt gracefully to different screen sizes, providing an optimal user experience.

 ### 💡 Inspiration
 - **[Andrele.ro](https://andrele.ro/)**
   A Romanian online fiber arts shop offering a variety of popular yarns and knitting accessories.
 This website inspired me to implement the cart and authentication forms as pop-up windows.